KUAtmos/AIMCGEVisualization/README.md

 outout of this tool is in /output directory where you see regional names and "merge".
 The latter combine the regional resutls and the coverage of the regions should be specified in data/region.txt

+# Notes on changing the code
+## Add new area figure

+The following files should be edited

+- ../data/Areafigureorder.txt
+- ../data/Area.map

+The first file identifies the list of indicators, units and y axis label.
+The second file describes what indicators are assigned to each area plot, order of them and color schemes.